Lithium Disilicate Restoration Dental Lab

 IPS e.max® Videos

 The innovative Multi ingots are available in selected Bleach BL and A–D shades.
 The material demonstrates a lifelike shade progression from the dentin to the incisal areas and therefore imparts monolithic restorations with a highly esthetic appearance.
 With these ingots, veneers and anterior, posterior and hybrid abutment crowns are fabricated quickly and efficiently.
 Ideally, these restorations only need to be glazed.
 If desired, however, they can be modified using the staining or cut-back technique.

-The high translucency ingots (HT) are suitable for the fabrication of minimally invasive full-contour restorations, such as inlays, onlays and veneers.
-The restorations are characterized with staining materials.
+The high translucency ingots (HT) are suitable for the fabrication of minimally invasive full-contour restorations, such as inlays, onlays, and veneers.
+The restorations are characterized by staining materials.

 The medium opacity ingots (MO) are used to fabricate substructures for vital or slightly discolored teeth.
 They create an ideal basis for lifelike restorations completed with the layering technique.